Pioneer 11: Encounter with Saturn

-Pioneer 11 imaged—and nearly collided with—one of Saturn's small moons, passing at a distance of no more than 4000 km.
-The object was tentatively identified as Epimetheus, a moon discovered the previous day from Pioneers imaging, and suspected from earlier observations by Earth-based telescopes.
-After the Voyager flybys, it became known that there are two similarly sized moons (Epimetheus and Janus) in the same orbit, so there is some uncertainty about which one was the object of Pioneer's near-miss.
-Pioneer 11 encountered Janus on September 1, 1979, at 14:52 UTC, at a distance of 2500 km.
-At 16:20 UTC the same day, Pioneer 11 encountered Mimas at a distance of 103000 km.
+During the flyby, Pioneer 11 passed within about 4000 km of one of Saturn's small moons.
+The object was initially identified as Epimetheus, which had been discovered only the previous day from images returned by Pioneer 11 and had also been suspected from earlier Earth-based observations.
+After the Voyager missions, astronomers determined that two similarly sized moons, Epimetheus and Janus, share nearly the same orbit, leaving some uncertainty over which moon Pioneer 11 actually passed.
+The spacecraft encountered Janus on September 1, 1979, at 14:52 UTC, passing within 2500 km, and later flew past Mimas at 16:20 UTC the same day at a distance of 103000 km.

-Besides Epimetheus, instruments located another previously undiscovered small moon and an additional ring, charted Saturn's magnetosphere and magnetic field, and found its planet-sized moon, Titan, to be too cold for life.
-Hurtling underneath the ring plane, the probe sent back pictures of Saturn's rings.
-The rings, which normally seem bright when observed from Earth, appeared dark in the Pioneer pictures, and the dark gaps in the rings seen from Earth appeared as bright rings.
+In addition to observing Epimetheus, Pioneer 11 detected another previously unknown small moon and a previously unknown ring, mapped Saturn's magnetosphere and magnetic field, and found Titan's surface temperature to be about −193 C, indicating that the moon was too cold to support life as it was understood at the time.
+Passing beneath the ring plane, the spacecraft returned images of Saturn's rings from a unique viewing angle.
+Rings that appear bright when viewed from Earth appeared dark in Pioneer 11s images, while the dark gaps visible from Earth appeared bright.